Kazmimasooma/Group-1-Disney/README.md

 ### K-means Clustering Model

+K-means clustering is a type of unsupervised learning, which is used when there is  unlabeled data.
+The goal of this algorithm is to find groups in the data, with the number of groups represented by the variable K.

 As indicated, the K-means Cluster model is generated with **K=3** as seen below.

 ![K-Means Clustering](https://user-images.githubusercontent.com/93067732/163075597-9096c509-6624-4a32-9ad1-fab52de665be.gif)

 With this, we have completed our first ML model using K-means clustering.

 While it fulfills what we need, one of the drawback of K-Means Cluster is the inability to understand why the different movies have been clustered together.
+Another drawback is there are 3 clusters within this dataset and each clusters have approximately 400 movies.
+At this point, we are unable to easily conclude which 2 movies are closest together for business decisions like where to build the next park ride or product placement as there is just too many movies in the same group.

 Therefore we have decided to add another ML model to support and strengthen our initial K-means Cluster model.

 ### Nearest Neighbour

 K Nearest Neighbour (KNN) algorithm can be used for both classification and regression problems.
 The KNN algorithm uses ‘feature similarity’ to predict the values of any new data points.

-Using the same features, encoding and scaler, a KNN model is used to find only the 5 nearest neighbors to one movie.
+Using the same features, encoding and scaler; a KNN model is used to find only the 5 nearest neighbors to one movie.
 This produces a higher granularity for business decisions like where to build the latest ride in Disney Park.
 See the image below.

 ![Item_Based_KNN](https://user-images.githubusercontent.com/93067732/163075912-e0767b43-964e-4101-ad1d-ea6bfd7db3de.gif)